Colombia–Israel relations: General

 In an article in the Israel Journal of Foreign Affairs, Marcos Peckel, a Colombian scholar noted that Colombian-Israeli relations can be looked through the lenses of military cooperation, trade links, education and culture, and recognition of Palestine.
-Militarily, Colombia was one of the first countries to give Israel weapons and engage in arms deals, which has since been an ongoing bilateral agreement.
-Since, Israel and Colombia have shared intelligence, and as Peckel explains, several pieces of Israeli technology.
-Trade-wise, too, both countries have a strong relationship.
-The Free Trade Agreement, a pending agreement between Colombia and Israel, has the potential to further strengthen these relationships by boosting Colombian imports in Israel and increasing the presence of Israeli technology in Colombia.
-The spheres of education and culture between Colombia and Israel are deeply interwoven through Israeli scholarships to Colombians and a presence of media in each country.
+Militarily, Colombia was one of the first countries to give Israel weapons and engage in arms deals, which continued as a bilateral agreement.
+Since then, Israel and Colombia shared intelligence, and as Peckel explains, several pieces of Israeli technology.
+Trade-wise, both countries had a strong relationship.

+The spheres of education and culture between Colombia and Israel are interwoven through Israeli scholarships to Colombians and a presence of media in each country.